johnroutledge/milestone-project-4/README.md

 * OrderLineItem - stores each order's line item information.
 * Category - stores category information for Jiira's products.
 * Product - stores each product's information.
-* Review - stores the reviews given bu users to each product.
+* Review - stores the reviews given by users to each product.
 * Post - stores news (blog) posts.
 * Comment - stores comments left by users for each of the news posts.